dschwen/OpenOverdrive/DESIGN.md

   - Read Battery button for manual refresh (auto polling planned).
   - Disconnect/back button; session foreground notification (future).

+Snackbar and navigation
+- When auto-connect triggers, show a snackbar indicating the target car.
+- Current behavior navigates immediately after showing the snackbar; consider adding a small (e.g., 300–500 ms) delay before navigation so users can read the message more consistently.
+This is optional and deferred.

 Reliability & Safety
 - Rate-limit commands (e.g., not more than 10 writes/sec), debounced speed slider writes.
 - Lane-change cooldown and cancel; ensure non-zero forward speed before lane change.